 Providers are not added to the list until they have exhausted their first level of appeal.
 If the appeal is found favorable, they would not be included on the list.
 If the appeal is unfavorable or the provider fails to submit an appeal, they would be added to the list.

 Impact of the New Rule on Providers and Suppliers

-It is estimated that the CMS Preclusion List provision will save providers $34.4 million because of removal of the requirement of MA providers and suppliers and Part D prescribers to enroll in Medicare as a prerequisite for ensuring health care items and services.
+It is estimated that the CMS Preclusion List provision will save providers $34.4 million because of the removal of the requirement of MA providers and suppliers and Part D prescribers to enroll in Medicare as a prerequisite for ensuring health care items and services.
 Part C providers and suppliers will save $24.1 million in reduced costs while Part D providers will save $10.3 million in reduced costs.Track changing regulations and save your company thousands of dollars with exclusion screening software that helps you maintain healthcare compliance with fewer resources.